Vuxoni/Core-Configuration-Docs/_configfolders/02-ACPI/index.md

 These changes can be made with an injection of an edited DSDT, as it was done under Clover.
 Another method is adding individual patches in our config.plist under ACPI -> Patch.

 ## ​What SSDTs do I need?
-First of all, there are three ways to get our SSDTs.
-You have the option to use pre-made SSDTs, generate them yourself, or do everything manually.
+First of all, this guide covers two ways to get the SSDTs needed.
+You have the option to generate them yourself or do everything manually.
-Please note, however, that there are SSDTs that cannot be generated (e.g. SSDT-CPUR) or can only be generated (e.g. SSDT-HPET).
+Please note, however, that there are SSDTs that cannot be generated (e.g. SSDT-CPUR).
+In almost every case, it's recommended to generate the SSDTs.
+However, if you want to delve deeper into the subject or feel like it, you can also choose the manual approach.
-If you have a desktop, prebuild SSDTs are completely sufficient.
-Self-created SSDTs are better in theory, but not really necessary.
-Laptops should use generated SSDTs as prebuilds can cause problems on mobile hardware.

 <h2 align="center">Placeholder Information</h2>